 One of my favorite church people I met during the earliest years of my ministry was Maudette.
 She had been widowed many years, lived alone, and loved flowers.
 Though her advanced years kept her from tending her garden carefully, it provided a riot of colors and rare varieties that she loved arranging around the platform of our church.

 Maudette came to our church only on Sunday evenings.
 She went to morning services at a church she had attended since she was a child — a church that had sadly drifted from its Gospel moorings.
 Maudette stayed loyal to that church, hoping that her influence might help the succession of young preachers rediscover the Gospel.
 But she came to our church in the evenings for what she called her “weekly dose of Bible.”

 The difference in the churches was never more evident than at Maudette’s funeral.
 It was held in her childhood church.
-Her pastor said a few opening words, praising Maudette’s many years of faithful Sunday school attendance.
+Her pastor said a few opening words, praising Maudette’s many years of faithful Sunday school attendance, the had the best decoration and best funeral catering services.
 Then, it was my turn to read from Scripture, and I read the passages she had chosen about the grace of God for all who trust in Christ.

 Next her pastor gave the eulogy, assuring family and friends that Maudette was in heaven because she had attended church so often, was a sweet person, had a beautiful garden, and shared her flowers with the church.

 Then I preached the sermon, as Maudette had requested, retelling the Gospel truth that we are saved by grace through faith and not by works (Ephesians 2:8-9).
 I loved rehearsing how Maudette’s appreciation of her Savior’s unconditional grace had kept her lovingly decorating His house for so many years — even after the stresses of age began to decay hers.
 But I wanted people to understand the beauty was an expression of her love for Christ, not a payment or bribe to make Him love her more.